tronprotocol/documentation-zh/docs/mechanism-algorithm/shielded-TRC20-contract.md

 }
 ```

-**8. Call api: wallet/getnewshieldedaddress to generate all the related keys**
+8. Call api: wallet/getnewshieldedaddress to generate all the related keys

 Method: Post